 20.Best Honesty:George And Martha by James Marshall

 The George and Martha book about friendship has five stories about two great friends.

 George and Martha are two hippos and best friends.
 They learn through experience that friends should always tell each other the truth.
 The friends are also happy to spend time with each other, regardless of how ordinary they may be.
 Most importantly, even the best of friends need privacy once in a while.
-The stories also teach one of the most important responsibilities of friends: always to look on the bright side and always cheer up each other, without lying or deceit.
+The moral stories also teach one of the most important responsibilities of friends: always to look on the bright side and always cheer each other up, without lying or deceit.

 The story of Poindexter is similar to the story of all shy kids who are scared of making friends until they make one.
 It is a great story about overcoming shyness.

 Poindexter is a shy piglet who loves to read.
 He likes reading to his stuffed animal friends and visiting the library, where he can sit by himself and read a lot of books.
 One day, Poindexter meets Shelby, a shy turtle, in the library.
 He helps Shelby find a book on making friends and soon, they end up talking about what they like and don’t like.
 They quickly become friends and spend a lot of time together in Poindexter’s house, surrounded by stuffed toys and books.